Come Thru

 "Come Thru" is a song by American singers Summer Walker and Usher.
-The song was released as the third single from Walker's debut album Over It, on December 28, 2019.
+The song was released as the third single from Walker's debut album Over It, on January 14, 2020.
 It peaked at number forty-two on both the Billboard Hot 100 and the UK Singles Chart.
 The single has been certified Gold in the United States.
 It samples the 1997 song "You Make Me Wanna..." by Usher.

 Music video

 The music video for "Come Thru" was directed by Lacey Duke and it premiered on January 7, 2020.
 This video was shot at the 285 Flea Market in Atlanta, Georgia, the hometown where both singers are from.
 The video features shots of Walker riding on the back of a motorcycle, inside of the flea market, and pictured with London on da Track, who also produced the record.
 Usher is seen inside the Flea Mart singing to a woman and on the outside doing choreography from the original video.
 Jermaine Dupri makes a cameo alongside Usher in the video.
+The music video on YouTube has received over 16 million views as of March 2025.